feelware/vault/source-material/lectures/ics-3-floating-point.md

 Remember that `exp` is not equal to $E$, it only encodes it.
 For [normalized](#Normalized) numbers, `exp` is equal to $E$ plus some [bias](#Bias%20formula).
 For [denormalized](#Denormalized) numbers, `exp` is equal to all zeroes.

-Similarly, `frac` is not equal to $M$. `frac` only stores the part that comes after the decimal dot.
-Whether it's 0 or 1 that comes before the dot, depends on whether the number is normalized or denormalized.
+Similarly, `frac` is not equal to $M$. `frac` only stores the part that comes after the decimal dot of $M$: whether it's 0 or 1 depends on whether the number is normalized or denormalized.

 ## Bias formula